-The DAC is configured for single ended operation.
-The load resistor can be any value required, as long as the full-scale voltage developed across it does not exceed the voltage compliance range.
-Since full-scale current is controlled by R{SET} , adjustments to R{SET} can balance changes made to the load resistor.
-However, if the DAC full-scale output current is significantly less than 4 mA, the DAC's linearity may degrade.
+full-scale voltage developed across it does not exceed the voltage compliance range.
+Since full-scale current is controlled by $R{\rm SET}$ , adjustments to $R{\rm SET}$ can balance changes made to the load resistor.
+However, if the DAC full-scale output current is significantly less than 20 mA, the linearity of the DAC may degrade.